Tucker Tensor Train Taylor Series: Preliminaries

-A tensor train is illustrated in \figref{fig:tensor_train}.
 Tensor trains are named for the sequential contraction of their cores, which is analogous to the way railway cars are connected in a railway train.
 When ranks remain moderate, the storage and computational costs scale linearly with the number of tensor indices, effectively mitigating the curse of dimensionality.
 For further background, see \cite[Section 3.4]{gelss.2017.dissertation}, \cite{orus2014practical,oseledets.2011}.
 In the physics literature, tensor trains are known as matrix product states.

 \begin{definition}[Tucker tensor train (T3)] A \emph{Tucker tensor train (T3) decomposition} of a vector-valued multilinear function $T:\paramspace_1 \times \dots \times \paramspace_k \rightarrow \obsspace$ is a factorization